 Best Commercial Brand: Mauviel

 Mauviel is a French brand that's been around for a few hundred years.
-They have lines 1.5, 2.0, and 2.5mm thick; though pros prefer the thicker stuff, a 1.5mm line is roughly equivalent to an aluminum layer 3mm thick, so should be good enough for most home cooks.
+They have lines 1.5, 2.0, and 2.5mm thick; though pros prefer the thicker stuff, a 1.5mm line is roughly equivalent to an aluminum layer 3mm thick, so it's good enough for most home cooks.